Test ID: HBAGP Hepatitis B Surface Antigen Prenatal, Serum

 Interpretation

-A reactive screen result confirmed as positive by hepatitis B surface antigen (HBsAg) confirmatory test is indicative of acute or chronic hepatitis B virus (HBV) infection or chronic HBV carrier state.
+A reactive screen result (cutoff index value >1.00) confirmed as positive by hepatitis B surface antigen (HBsAg) confirmatory test is indicative of acute or chronic hepatitis B or chronic hepatitis B virus (HBV) carrier state.

-Specimens with initially reactive test results, but negative (not confirmed) by HBsAg confirmatory test results, are likely to contain cross-reactive antibodies from other infectious or immunologic disorders.
-These unconfirmed HBsAg-reactive screening test results should be interpreted in conjunction with test results of other HBV serologic markers (eg, hepatitis B surface antibody; hepatitis B core antibody, total and IgM).
-Repeat testing is recommended at a later date if clinically indicated.
+Specimens with initially reactive test results but negative (not confirmed) by HBsAg confirmatory testing are likely to contain cross-reactive antibodies from other infectious or immunologic disorders.
+These unconfirmed HBsAg-reactive screening test results should be interpreted in conjunction with test results of other HBV serologic markers (eg, HBs antibody; hepatitis B core [HBc] total antibody, and HBc IgM antibody).
+If clinically indicated, repeat testing at a later date is recommended.

-Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by the presence of hepatitis B envelope antigen (HBe) and/or detectable HBV DNA.
+Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by the presence of HBe antigen or detectable HBV DNA.

 Clinical Reference

-8. Centers for Disease Control and Prevention.
-Testing and public health management of persons with chronic hepatitis B virus infection.
-Accessed April 8, 2020.
-Available at: www.cdc.gov/hepatitis/hbv/testingchronic.htm
+5. Centers for Disease Control and Prevention: Testing and public health management of persons with chronic hepatitis B virus infection.
+CDC; Updated March 28, 2022.
+Accessed December 21, 2023.
+Available at www.cdc.gov/hepatitis/hbv/testingchronic.htm

 Forms